rmateosr/SJ_Classifier_pipeline/README.md

 The input to this script is a `.tsv` file containing multiple columns, structured as follows:

-1. **1st Column: Splice Junction (SJ)**
+1. **1st Column: Splicing Junction (SJ)**
-    - Contains unique identifiers for each splice junction in the dataset.
+    - Contains unique identifiers for each splicing junction in the dataset.
     - Format: chromosome:start-end:strand
-        - chromosome: The chromosome where the splice junction is located (e.g., chr1, chrX).
+        - chromosome: The chromosome where the splicing junction is located (e.g., chr1, chrX).
-        - start: The genomic position of the start of the splice junction (1-based).
+        - start: The genomic position of the start of the splicing junction (1-based).
-        - end: The genomic position of the end of the splice junction (1-based).
+        - end: The genomic position of the end of the splicing junction (1-based).
-        - strand: Indicates the transcription strand where the splice junction occurs (+ for forward strand, - for reverse strand).
+        - strand: Indicates the transcription strand where the splicing junction occurs (+ for forward strand, - for reverse strand).
     - Example format: `chr1:12228-12612:+`

 2. **2nd Column: Annotation**